 - Failure to yield to a pedestrian

 - Failure to wear a helmet

 - Unsafe/negligent action

 - Defective/missing equipment

 - Seats, brakes, and reflectors are mandatory

 - Speeding.
 The speed limit on campus roadways is 20 mph, and 15 mph on Columbia Road behind the UW Medical Center and Health Sciences buildings.
+The Burke-Gilman Trail also has a speed limit of 15 mph.
 Any negligent riding is subject to citation.

 - Right of way.
-The law requires cyclists to yield to a pedestrian giving audible warning of their presence.
+Cyclists should always yield to slower-moving traffic, including pedestrians and other cyclists traveling at a slower speed.
 Look for posted stop signs, yield signs and pedestrian signs.
 Speed limits must be obeyed.
 Typically, bicyclists should keep to the right and pass on the left.

 - Sidewalks.
 Bicycles may be ridden on sidewalks, except where posted: for example, bicycles must be walked on the sidewalk on the west side of Stevens Way between the HUB bus zone and the Communications Building.
 But remember to ride where you are predictable.
 Drivers are not expecting you on the sidewalk and may overlook you as they approach a driveway or crosswalk.